fdeross/Help-Docs/for Bakeries/Products and Listings/Simple Products.md

 ### When to use Simple Products

-If you have a item that you don't want to offer a bunch of customizations for then simple products is your best bet.
+If you have an item that you don't want to offer a bunch of customizations for then simple products is your best bet.
 Keep in mind Simple Products do not have variable options.
 You can still offer free [Personalization Options](https://frosting.helpscoutdocs.com/article/165-product-options) to customers.

 #### Examples